richelbilderbeek/bevy_tdd_book/docs/chapters/add_player.md

 requires the data it works on to be mutable.
 The Bevy library probably has good reasons why it must be mutable.

-The comment `Note 2` is to remind us to always call `app.update()` before testing.
-An `app.update()` lets Bevy initialize an `App` and it will give false results to do tests on uninitialized `App`s.
-*Maybe* this test will pass without initialization, but it would be an improperly conducted test.

-In general, a read-only operation should work on an immutable data structure.
+In general, a read-only operation should be able to work on an immutable data structure: when, for example, getting the name of a person structure (a read-only operation), we do not expect the person to change and we expect to be able to do so on an immutable person.
-Correct use the Rust keyword `mut` is what I call `mut`-correctness, which is similar to C++ const correctness.
+Correct use the Rust keyword `mut` is what I call `mut`-correctness, which is similar to C++ const correctness, where the C++ `const` keyword indicates something immutable.
 In C++, it is recommended to be const correct
 `[C++ FAQ][Cline et al., 1998][Eckel, 2000][Lakos, 1996][Sutter, 2004]`.
 As there is no reason why Rust would be different in this regard, this book strives to be `mut`-correct
 (and please, contact me if you can share a `mut`-correct implementation of `count_n_players`).

+The comment `Note 2` is to remind us to always call `app.update()` before testing.
+An `app.update()` lets Bevy initialize an `App` and it will give false results to do tests on uninitialized `App`s.
+*Maybe* this test will pass without initialization, but it would be an improperly conducted test.

+To put `app.update()` at the end of the
+`create_app` function is a good idea in some contexts, as it means we do not need to call `app.update()` in each test.
+A drawback of calling `app.update()` in a `create_app` function is that it does finalize the creation of our `App`: we cannot -for example- add another player to our created `App`.
+The decision strategy in this book is, that if `app.update()` can be put in `create_app`, it is put there.

 ## 2.3.2.
 First fix